CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 - **Strict edge codes** – codes that are built from the entity type, data source group ID/data source ID/data set ID, and the value from the column that was selected for producing the entity origin code.

-### What happens if the value of a code is empty?
+**What happens if the value of a code is empty?**

-The **value** will be **ignored** and no code will be added.
+The value will be ignored and no code will be added.
 A code is not a required element and using a hash code would be unnecessary as you have already defined uniqueness with the entity origin code.

-### Is it bad if I have no codes defined?
+**Is it bad if I have no codes defined?**

-No, it can happen regularly, generally when the source records cannot be trusted or unknown.
-In case of doubt, it is better not to add an extra code, and rely on deduplication projects to find duplicates.
+No, it can happen regularly, generally when the source records cannot be trusted or are unknown.
+When in doubt, it is better not to add extra code and rely on deduplication projects to find duplicates.

 ## FAQ